 1st Batch of Ghanaian evacuees from Sudan arrives home

-THE first batch of Ghanaian evacuees from the Republic of Sudan arrived at the Kotoka International Airport (KIA) in Accra yesterday.
+The first batch of Ghanaian evacuees from the Republic of Sudan arrived at the Kotoka International Airport (KIA) in Accra Tuesday (May 2, 2023).

 The 74 evacuees, mainly students, were received by a delegation led by the Deputy Minister of Foreign Affairs and Regional Integration, Kwaku Ampratwum-Sarpong.